Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Experiments

 While initialization is extremely important for \glspl{nn} without \gls{batchnorm} and skip connections, its effect on modern architectures, such as Resnet-50, is limited~\citep{Evci2019,fixup,Frankle2020pruningatinit}.
-We confirm these observations in our ResNet-50 experiments in which, despite some initial improvement in gradient flow, our initialization seems to have no effect on final generalization.
-We observe significant increases in gradient norm after each learning rate drop (due to increased variance in gradients), which suggests studying gradient norm in the later part of the training might not be helpful.
+We confirm these observations in our ResNet-50 experiments in which, despite some initial improvement in gradient flow, sparsity-aware initializations seem to have no effect on final generalization.
+Additionally, we observe significant increase in gradient norm after each learning rate drop (due to increased gradient variance), which suggests studying the gradient norm in the latter part of the training might not be helpful.

 The \gls{lt} hypothesis holds for MNIST and ResNet50 (when K=5000) but not for VGG16.
 We observe poor gradient flow for \glspl{lt} at initialization similar to \textit{Scratch}.
 After around 2000 steps gradients become non zero for \textit{Scratch}, while gradient flow for \gls{lt} experiments stay constant.
 Our sparse initialization improves gradient flow at initialization and we observe a significant difference in gradient flow during early training between RigL and Scratch+. \gls{dst} methods alone can help resolve gradient flow problem at initialization and thus bring better performance.
 This is reflected in \cref{table:results}: Scratch, SET and RigL obtains 63\%, 63\% and 81\% respectively; all starting from the bad initialization (Dense).